kussart/kussart.github.io/_posts/2018-07-1-swagger-spring.markdown

 All, now, if you did everything right, after launching your application, you can go to the browser on the path you_path/rest/swagger-ui.html and see the description of each controller and the ability to send test queries.
-For more details you can visit [https://swagger.io/specification/](https://swagger.io/specification/)
+For more details, you can visit [https://swagger.io/specification/](https://swagger.io/specification/)

 {% if page.comments %}
 <div id="disqus_thread"></div>